Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 RadSiteWarhead=RadSite          ; WarheadType
 ```

-### Digital display of HP and SP
+### Digital display

 ![image](_static/images/DigitalDisplay1.png)

 ![image](_static/images/DigitalDisplay2.png)

-The SHP display uses frames 0-9 of the SHP file for green HP, 10-19 for yellow HP, and 20-29 for red HP, 30-32 frames are the separator for green, yellow and red HP respectively.
+The Shape display uses frames 0-9 of the SHP file for green(percentange > ConditionYellow), 10-19 for yellow(ConditionYellow >= percentange > ConditionRed), and 20-29 for red(ConditionRed >= percentage), 30-32 frames as separator.
 In percentage style use 33-35 frams as percent sign.

 Default Alignment:
   Text: building right-aligned, others centered.
-  SHP: building left-aligned, others centered.
+  Shape: building left-aligned, others centered.

-Offset and interval: Positive integer are to the right(x) and down(y), negative numbers are to the left(x) and up(y)
+Offset and interval: Positive integer are to the right(x) and down(y), negative numbers are to the left(x) and up(y).

+`Anchor.Building`: hexagonal projection of a selection border on the screen.

 All will not be displayed if not written or if the corresponding type does not exist.